Wilki406/12CSWA_INVENTRACK/README.md

 System Requirements:

--Windows 10 or later
+- Windows 10 or later

--4 core, 2 GHz, 64-bit (Intel Core i3 4430 or AMD Ryzen A8-7600) or better.
+- 4 core, 2 GHz, 64-bit (Intel Core i3 4430 or AMD Ryzen A8-7600) or better.

--8GB of RAM or more.
+- 8GB of RAM or more.

--5GB of Storage or more.
+- 5GB of Storage or more.

--No internet connection required.
+- No internet connection required.

--Keyboard is required.
+- Keyboard is required.

--Mouse or trackpad is required.
+- Mouse or trackpad is required.